jacobbusshart/DIYraman/docs/instructions/Linear Translation Stage.md

 ### 3D-printed parts

 > [!NOTE] STL files
 > All STL files are provided in the project repository.
-The BOM IDs below are used consistently across the documentation.
+An exhaustive overview can be found in the [BOM (Bill of Materials)](../../bom/BOM%20(Bill%20of%20Materials).md).

 | Qty  | Part name (.stl)         | Print preview                                                                                     |
 | ---- | ------------------------ | ------------------------------------------------------------------------------------------------- |